ahatamiz/RAVIR/README.md

 # RAVIR
-RAVIR: A Dataset and Methodology for theSemantic Segmentation and QuantitativeAnalysis of Retinal Arteries and Veins inInfrared Reflectance Imaging
+RAVIR: A Dataset and Methodology for theSemantic Segmentation and Quantitative Analysis of Retinal Arteries and Veins inInfrared Reflectance Imaging